 - a.
 Operation of Grievance/Complaint System.
-Select one: - O No. This Appendix does not apply - Yes.
-The State operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
+Select one: - No. This Appendix does not apply - Yes.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
 Operational Responsibility.
-Specify the State agency that is responsible for the operation of the grievance/complaint system:
+Specify the state agency that is responsible for the operation of the grievance/complaint system:

 People receiving supports, family members, caregivers, or other interested parties have multiple avenues for filing a grievance.
 Grievances are received by phone, written format, or email.
-Upon receipt of a grievance, a Consumer Advocate within the DMH Office of Consumer Support (OCS) categorizes the grievance based on an established level system.
+Upon receipt of a grievance, a Consumer-Advocate within the DMH Office of Consumer Support (OCS) categorizes the grievance based on an established level-system.
+DOM and the operating agency are responsible for operating the grievance and complaint system.
+DOM has the final authority over any complaint or grievance.